joshiakshay91/CSCI-511/README.md

-This is Akshay Joshi's Repo of Obejct Orinted codes for CSU Chico course CSCI 511
+This is Akshay Joshi's Repo of Obejct Orinted codes for CSU Chico course CSCI 511 in parenthesis is the name of the folder.

 1: Library Search Engine Project C++ (Library_search_engine)